Powers of Attorney

 When might you need one?

-A Power of Attorney isn’t just for the elderly or ill people – it’s a smart precaution to have in place.
+A Power of Attorney isn’t just for the elderly or ill people.
+It’s a smart precaution to have in place.
 Life can change in an instant, and having this document in place ensures that someone you trust can help when you need it most.

 Examples of when a Power of Attorney is useful: